iiasa/message-ix-models/doc/global/source/overview/policy/index.rst

 * Fuel subsidies and micro-financing for achieving universal access to modern energy services in developing countries (via linkage to the `MESSAGE-Access model <https://iiasa.ac.at/web/home/research/researchPrograms/Energy/MESSAGE-Access.en.html>`_)
 * Air pollution legislation packages (fixed legislation, current and planned legislation, stringent legislation, maximum feasible reduction via linkage to the `GAINS model <https://iiasa.ac.at/web/home/research/researchPrograms/air/GAINS.html>`_)

-In general, these policies are implemented via constraints or cost coefficients (negative and positive) in the optimization problem.
+In general, these policies are implemented via constraints or cost coefficients (negative and positive) in the optimization problem (see Section :ref:`policy` for more details).
 In the case of air pollution policies, the different legislation packages are implemented via a set of emission coefficients and associated costs derived from the `GAINS model <https://iiasa.ac.at/web/home/research/researchPrograms/air/GAINS.html>`_.
 The cost coefficients are, however, not part of the optimization procedure, but instead allow an ex-post quantification of air pollution policy costs for a specific energy scenario.